25 Oct What is a Specific Defect Survey?

 What is a Specific Defect Survey?

-A specific defect survey, also known as a specific structural survey, is an inspection of a building’s particular structural problems.
-The survey further inspects a specific issue with the building’s structure.
+A specific defect survey, also known as a specific structural survey, is an assessment of a building’s particular structural problems.
+The survey inspects a specific issue with the building’s structure.

 What Will The Specific Defect Survey Investigate?